-Antihistamines are not recommended for children below two years of age, and a prescription is mandatory for children below six years.
+It is not recommended to administer antihistamines for kids below two years of age, and a prescription is mandatory for children below six years.
 The type of antihistamine, dosage, and duration may vary depending on the symptom, severity, age, health conditions, use of other medications, and bodyweight of children.

 Read this post to know about the age limits, safety tips, medical uses, and side effects of antihistamines in children.